 Break out the clippers and take the plunge.
 Wash your hair, towel-dry and then with the clippers set to a grade one or two, buzz until all that’s left is stubble.
 For extra smoothness, follow up by applying shaving cream or oil and allowing it to soften the follicles before shaving with a clean, sharp razor, taking care to shave with the grain.
 This is, unsurprisingly, not for the faint of heart, so consider booking time in the barber’s chair before mistakenly scalping yourself.

 The Bald Man’s Bathroom Cabinet

-Once you’ve buzzed your hair and committed to the #baldlyfe, you’ll need to bolster your bathroom cabinet with a few pate-enhancing products.
+Once you’ve gone for a buzz cut and committed to the #baldlyfe, you’ll need to bolster your bathroom cabinet with a few pate-enhancing products.